Nsame's hat-trick powers Young Boys to Swiss Super League summit | Goal.com

 The visitors preserved their lead after the restart until the final 10 minutes of the encounter when Nsame scored two quick-fire goals to turn the game around in favour of Gerardo Seoane’s side.

-The 27-year-old equalised for Young Boys in the 81st minute and scored the match-winning goal four minutes later.
+The 27-year-old equalised for Young Boys in the 81st minute and scored the winning goal four minutes later.

 The hat-trick stretched Nsame’s tally to 21 goals after 22 games in the Swiss Super League this season, making him the league’s top scorer and two goals short of his personal goalscoring record in a single season.